 Executive summary

-Hazard risk estimation and prediction by numerical simulation is the most effective approach for disaster mitigation studies and applications.
-Exactly like weather forecast today has been playing a vital role in shaping societal decision-making, many critical decisions must be made in advance of potentially disruptive environmental conditions.
+Hazard risk estimation and prediction by numerical simulation is crucial to the disaster mitigation studies and applications.
+Similar to weather forecast today has been playing a vital role in shaping societal decision-making, many critical decisions must be made in advance of potentially disruptive environmental conditions.
 The primary challenges lie on our knowledge to the earth system and how to achieve reliable and accurate simulations as early as possible.
 Consequently, Disaster Mitigation Competence Centre (DMCC) is developing innovative simulation models and providing high performance simulation services from historical event studies, based on deeper understandings of target hazards.
 Meteorological disasters and hydrological disasters which caused principal social-economical losses in Asia Pacific Region in recent years are targeted, such as flood, typhoon, extreme temperature, tsunami, and long-distance dust transportation.

 This deliverable describes the three case studies carried out by simulation portals based on deeper understandings of disaster mechanisms.
 All case studies are supported by the DMCC collaboration framework which consists of the core multi-disciplinary taskforce and the platform.
-The taskforce covers scientists group, technical group, e-Infrastructure group and user support group.
+The taskforce covers scientific group, technical group, e-Infrastructure group and user support group.
 The platform provides the data access, data management, simulation services, and case studies over the regional e-infrastructure.

 Through case studies, local communities of the partner countries jointly work with those groups of the core taskforce to build up the simulation facility for the specific disaster type according to the following steps: Identification of case study; Collection of observation data and supporting materials; simulation model development and validation; infrastructure integration and performance tuning; simulation portal development.

 DMCC conducted storm surge, flood, and forest fire dust transportation case studies with different partners by the fundamental weather (WRF) and tsunami (COMCOT) simulation models.
-For the moment, while finishing these case studies, a new storm surge simulation model has developed and the storm surge simulation portal will be implemented over the Asia Pacific regional e-infrastructure.
+For the moment, while finishing these case studies, a new storm surge simulation model has been developed and the storm surge simulation portal will be implemented over the Asia Pacific regional e-infrastructure.
 The souring simulation model would be integrated with the flood or excessive rainfall event to specifically understand the risk of target damages if appropriate data is in place in the future.
 Long-distance dust transportation services will be implemented by a web portal once the current case study of Indonesia is validated by further observation data.
-All these case studies would be compiled into knowledge base of the DMCC collaboration framework and the simulation could be reproduced for education, training and studies.
-Besides the simulation facilities, users could also access to observation data, archive of historical events, case studies, and knowledge base.
+All these case studies would be compiled into knowledge base of the DMCC collaboration framework and the simulation could be reproduced for education, training and further studies.
+Besides the simulation facilities, users could also access the observation data, archive of historical events, case studies, and knowledge base.
 New case studies of different disaster types in different places would be initiated while the collaboration is extended.
 The DMCC collaboration framework is thus increasing disaster mitigation capability as both the case studies and dissemination activities grows.
 Disaster mitigation needs continuous investment and improvement and regional collaboration is necessary.
 The DMCC collaboration framework has paved solid ground of regional collaborations for more and more case studies and the knowledge from those cases by the regional e-Infrastructure.

 Introduction